ProjetPP/PPP-QuestionParsing-Grammatical/IDEAS.md

 This gives a nice recursive function.

+The Stanford Parser can output 5 differents types of dependency graph (see the manual for a description of them).
+It may be interessant not to work with the standard one (the collapsed tree could be useful).

+We must take care of the properties we want to preserve on our graph:
+  - connected: before removing a node (determinant for example), be sure that it is a leaf
+  - acyclic: depending on the format chosen, the graph can have some cycles (the basic dependency graph is acyclic)
+  - ...

 #### Name entity recognition

 There may be a way to group "same entities" together (ex: George Washington).
 It's call "name entity recognition".
 See the pad (http://pad.aliens-lyon.fr/p/ppp-nlp) for some (basic) resources.